-It is my first pregnancy, can I have a home birth?
+This is my first pregnancy.
+Can I have a home birth?

 What if I have problems during a home birth?

-Are there reasons I can't have a home birth?
+Are there reasons I would be advised not to have a home birth?

 When do I need to tell the midwife that I would like a home birth?